-a.
-If no acreage is released on the unit, enter "No acreage released," adjuster's initials, and date. b.
-If notice of damage was given and no inspection is required, enter "No Inspection," the unit number(s), date, and adjuster's initials (do not enter unit numbers for which notice has not been given).
-The insured's signature is not required. c.
-Explain any uninsured causes, unusual, or controversial cases. d.
-If there is an appraisal in Section I, column 37 for uninsured causes due to a hail/fire exclusion, show the original hail/fire liability per acre and the hail/fire indemnity per acre. e.
-Document the actual appraisal date if an appraisal was performed prior to the adjuster's signature date on the appraisal worksheet, and the date of the appraisal is not recorded on the appraisal worksheet. f.
-State that there is "No other fire insurance" when fire damages or destroys the insured crop and it is determined that the insured has no other fire insurance.
-Also refer to the LAM. g.
-Explain any errors found on the Summary of Coverage. h.
-Explain any commingled production.
-Refer to the LAM.
+- (1) If no acreage is released on the unit, enter "No acreage released," adjuster's initials, and date. - (2) If notice of damage was given and no inspection is required, enter "No Inspection," the unit number(s), date, and adjuster's initials (do not enter unit numbers for which notice has not been given).
+The insured's signature is not required. - (3) Explain any uninsured causes, unusual, or controversial cases. - (4) If there is an appraisal in Section I, column 37 for uninsured causes due to a hail/fire exclusion, show the original hail/fire liability per acre and the hail/fire indemnity per acre. - (5) Document the actual appraisal date if an appraisal was performed prior to the adjuster's signature date on the appraisal worksheet, and the date of the appraisal is not recorded on the appraisal worksheet. - (6) State that there is "No other fire insurance" when fire damages or destroys the insured crop and it is determined that the insured has no other fire insurance.
+Also refer to the LAM. - (7) Explain any errors found on the Summary of Coverage. - (8) Explain any commingled production.
+Refer to the LAM. - (9) Explain any entry for "Production Not to Count" in Section II, column 62 and/or any production not included in Section II, column 56 or column 49 - 52 entries (e.g., harvested production from uninsured acreage that can be identified separately from the insured acreage in the unit). - (10) Explain a "No" checked in item 44. - (11) Attach a sketch map or aerial photo to identify the total unit: - (a) If consent is or has been given to put part of the unit to another use or to replant; - (b) If acreage has been replanted to a practice uninsurable as an original practice; - (c) If uninsured causes are present; or - (d) For unusual or controversial cases.